myconstellation/constellation-packages/Squeezebox/README.md

  - Scan_Full : Launch full scan

 ### MessageCallbacks SendToSqueezebox (comma separed for multiple players (i.e. : Salon,SdB) or empty to target all players)
+ - Add_Album_Id : Add an album by id at the end of current playlist (require album id)
+ - Add_Artist_Id : Add an artist by id at the end of current playlist (require artist id)
+ - Add_Title_Id : Add a title by id at the end of current playlist (require title id)
+ - Delete_Album_Id : Delete an album by id from the playlist (require album id)
+ - Delete_Artist_Id : Delete an artist by id from the playlist (require artist id)
+ - Delete_Title_Id : Delete a title by id from the playlist (require title id)
+ - Connect : Connect player on "LMS bis" to this LMS (require "LMS bis" Squeebox's name and IP adress)
+ - Connect_To : Connect player to "LMS bis" (require "LMS bis" IP adress)
  - Mute_Off : Disable muting
  - Mute_On : Enable muting
  - Mute_Toggle : Toggle muting